mobajemu-msft/groove-api-documentation/groove/getting-started-devcenter.md

 1. When signed-in to the developer center, on <https://developer.microsoft.com/groove>, click the **Sign up** link or visit <https://developer.microsoft.com/dashboard/groove>.
 2. Follow the instructions on the page.
 You'll need to obtain an authentication token (see below) ![Register your app]
-3. Enter the obtained authentication token in the field and click on Register.
+3. Enter the obtained authentication token in the field (ie: EgBtAQMAAAAEgA9BCG...c1Ni05YTNwA=) and click on Register.
-**TODO: include sample**
 4. You can register up to xx apps.
 You can manage them on this page.
 **TODO: include screenshot with dashboard rempli**